microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0-beta/Update-MgEducationClass.md

                 - `[RestrictForAppsCreatedAfterDateTime <DateTime?>]`: Enforces the policy for an app created on or after the enforcement date.
 For existing applications, the enforcement date would be backdated.
 To apply to all applications, this date would be null.
                 - `[RestrictionType <String>]`: appCredentialRestrictionType
           - `[AppOwnerOrganizationId <String>]`: Contains the tenant id where the application is registered.
 This is applicable only to service principals backed by applications.Supports $filter (eq, ne, NOT, ge, le).
-          - `[AppRoleAssignedTo <IMicrosoftGraphAppRoleAssignment[]>]`: App role assignments for this app or service, granted to users, groups, and other service principals.Supports $expand.
+          - `[AppRoleAssignedTo <IMicrosoftGraphAppRoleAssignment1[]>]`: App role assignments for this app or service, granted to users, groups, and other service principals.Supports $expand.
           - `[AppRoleAssignmentRequired <Boolean?>]`: Specifies whether users or other service principals need to be granted an app role assignment for this service principal before users can sign in or apps can get tokens.
 The default value is false.
 Not nullable.
 Supports $filter (eq, ne, NOT).
-          - `[AppRoleAssignments <IMicrosoftGraphAppRoleAssignment[]>]`: App role assignment for another app or service, granted to this service principal.
+          - `[AppRoleAssignments <IMicrosoftGraphAppRoleAssignment1[]>]`: App role assignment for another app or service, granted to this service principal.
 Supports $expand.
           - `[AppRoles <IMicrosoftGraphAppRole[]>]`: The roles exposed by the application which this service principal represents.
 For more information see the appRoles property definition on the application entity.
 Not nullable.
             - `[AllowedMemberTypes <String[]>]`: Specifies whether this app role can be assigned to users and groups (by setting to ['User']), to other application's (by setting to ['Application'], or both (by setting to ['User', 'Application']).
 App roles supporting assignment to other applications' service principals are also known as application permissions.
 The 'Application' value is only supported for app roles defined on application entities.
             - `[Description <String>]`: The description for the app role.
 This is displayed when the app role is being assigned and, if the app role functions as an application permission, during  consent experiences.